web3learn/web3learn.github.io/README.md

-# LBD | S
+# Sidechain Learning

-LBDS is a program focused on encouraging students to learn blockchain development and providing them with learning resources.
+Sidechain Learning is a program focused on encouraging students to learn blockchain development and providing them with learning resources.

 ## Resources